 Our history is a gallery full of courageous young achievers.

 At 29, Emilio Aguinaldo became our nation’s first and youngest president.
-By the time the first edition of the groundbreaking Noli Me Tangere was published in Germany in 1887, Jose Rizal was in his mid-20s, a period during which majority of us still grapples with quarter life crisis.
+By the time the first edition of the groundbreaking Noli Me Tangere was published in Germany in 1887, Jose Rizal was in his mid-20s, a period during which majority of us still grapples with a quarter life crisis.

 Surely, history books have no shortage of great men and women who used the stamina of their youth to the nation’s advantage.
 If there’s anything good that our long history of struggle under foreign rule has taught us, that would be the universal truth that greatness knows no age.